 “But without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him.”

-Paradoxically, if we are to make faith our currency and experience its riches, then we must be careful not to make faith our primary focus but rather the saving grace of Jesus Christ.
+Paradoxically, if we are to make faith our currency and experience its riches, then we must be careful not to make it our primary focus.
+It is the saving grace of Jesus Christ that should be our primary focus in life.
 Smith Wigglesworth said, “I am not moved by what I feel.
 I am not moved by what I see.
 I am moved only by what I believe.”
+How true!
+Likewise, do not be moved by your sensory perceptions but by the word of God that forms the substance of your belief.

 What about the other Twin?

-In the business world, I am often rebuked for my devotion to prayer, but my critics cannot laugh me out of it, and neither should your critics (and there will be many) distract you.
+In the business world, I am often rebuked for my devotion to prayer.
+What my critics do not know is my resolve not to be laughed out of it.
+Also, do not allow your critics (and there will be many) to distract you.
+As Christians, we play by a different set of rules and not by the rules of the world.

-I take faith with me to my prayer closet, and I get down on my knees and try to follow the pattern prescribed in Matthew 6:9-13.
-At times I skip the narrative to swiftly get to the bottom line with the plea “God, please help me.”
+I take faith with me to my prayer closet, and I get down on my knees and try to follow the pattern prescribed in Matthew 6: 9 – 13.
+At times I skip the narrative to swiftly get to the bottom line with the plea, “God, please help me.”
+This is what gives me the advantage.

-I have been privileged to witness countless evidences of the power of prayer, but one particularly striking experience was when I needed to urgently capitalize our Swiss Balance sheet with then existing cash deposits being held in British Sterling.
-I prayed that Sterling would appreciate significantly against the Swiss Franc to enable us to sell the former and buy the latter at a good profit, which to my astonishment happened on the day we needed it.
+I have been privileged to witness countless evidences of the power of prayer.
+However, one particularly striking experience was when I needed to urgently capitalize our Swiss Balance Sheet with the then existing cash deposits being held in British Sterling.
+I prayed that Sterling would appreciate significantly against the Swiss Franc to enable us to sell the former and buy the latter at a good profit.
+To my astonishment this happened on the very day we needed it.
 The profit we made on the exchange covered our capital shortfall.
+I knew this was not just a coincidence.

-The most revealing aspect of prayer, is that you get the best results when you realise your own inadequacy, your own failings, your willingness to forgive anything, and your total dependence on God– but you must hold fast to the other Siamese twin!
+The most revealing aspect of prayer, is that you get the best results when you realise your own inadequacy, your own failings, your willingness to forgive anything, and your total dependence on God, but you must hold fast to the other twin!

-Victory is not something that could happen on a good day, it’s something that should occur on a normal day.
-Being successful should however not be the aim, being faithful should – and the spiritual Siamese twins would significantly assist you.
+Victory is not something that could happen on a good day, it is something that should occur on a normal day.
+Being successful should not be your aim or your obsession, but being faithful and holding on to the spiritual twins would significantly assist you.

 About the Author: Dr Alan Louis is a third generation entrepreneur in a family with a 100-year business history.
 He devoted his life to Christianity as a child.
 Awarded a PhD in Commerce, is an Ultra Ironman Triathlete Gold medallist and was inducted in the IBC Hall of Fame for entrepreneurship.
 Internationally he has served on more than 100 private corporate boards, and has experienced the trials and successes of commerce for 3 decades.